CMPS-6100/lab-04-template/lab-04.md

 ### Unimodal Max (5 pts)

 12. Suppose you are given a unimodal list of $n$ distinct elements.
 A unimodal list is one in which the elements are in increasing order up to its maximum element, then in decreasing order after that.
+(3 pts)

     For example: